Trafficking in Human Beings

 for the Implementation of the Eurojust Action Plan against THB 2012 - 2016 Final evaluation report January 2017

 Issue No 2 of April 2010 of Eurojust News

 looks at aspects of Eurojust’s contribution to the European Union’s fight against THB.
 View/download this newsletter

-Overview of Eurojust’s press releases on THB:
+Overview of Eurojust’s press releases and news items on THB: